google/go-containerregistry/cmd/crane/doc/crane_rebase.md

   -h, --help              help for rebase
-      --new_base string   New base image to insert --old_base string   Old base image to remove --original string   Original image to rebase
-      --rebased string    Tag to apply to rebased image
+      --new_base string   New base image to insert --old_base string   Old base image to remove --original string   Original image to rebase; use positional arg instead -t, --tag string        Tag to apply to rebased image
 ```

 ### Options inherited from parent commands